tsitu0/Hirely/README.md

    ```
 4) Run the API: `npm start` from `server/`.
 The server will exit if `MONGO_URI` is missing.
 5) Hit the endpoints: defaults to `http://localhost:3001/api/blocks` and `/api/slots`.

+## Planned features

+- Role-based access with auditing: restrict scheduling actions to staff/admin and record who created or edited blocks, slots, and check-ins.
+- Location modeling: represent centers, rooms, and seats (with hardware details) so slot generation only uses real desks with known capacity.
+- Candidate lifecycle tracking: store status changes (arrived → seated → in-progress → completed/no-show) with timestamps and notes.
+- Proctor hooks: endpoints for monitoring tools to send ID verification results or screen/audio alerts into the system.
+- Reliability tooling: add a health check route, structured logs that include a request id, and rate limiting on public routes to prevent abuse.